 The bee was fun because I love stripes.
 We followed the same process as the other two using a yellow and black color scheme.

-We had so much fun making these spring bugs.
+We had so much fun making these spring bugs out of egg cartons.
 Little does my little preschooler know how much she was learning by doing this craft.
 Her fine motor skills were practiced, she was learning placement and exploring colors.

 MORE FREE INSECT, BUG AND SPRING ACTIVITIES